 A variety of environmental variables have been studied to explain the variability in the landings of the Indian oil sardine.
 Precipitation during the monsoon and the day of monsoon arrival are thought to act as direct or indirect cues for spawning (Antony Raja, 1969, 1974; Jayaprakash, 2002; Murty & Edelman, 1966; Pitchaikani & Lipton, 2012; Srinath, 1998; Xu & Boyce, 2009).
 At the same time, heavy monsoon rain over land causes high nutrient flux from rivers into the shallow nearshore regions which causes eutrophication and anoxia (Chauhan et al., 2011).
 Seasonal upwelling is thought to be a key driver of oil sardine abundance.
 Correlations have been identified with landings and various metrics of upwelling intensity (Jayaprakash, 2002; Longhurst & Wooster, 1990; Madhupratap et al., 1994; Murty & Edelman, 1966; Srinath, 1998; Thara, 2011); direct measures of productivity, such as nearshore zooplankton and phytoplankton abundance (George et al., 2012; Madhupratap et al., 1994; Menon et al., 2019; Nair, 1952; Nair & Subrahmanyan, 1955; Piontkovski, Al Oufi, & Al Jufaily, 2014; Pitchaikani & Lipton, 2012); and nearshore sea surface temperature (ns-SST), another index of upwelling intensity (Annigeri, 1969; Pillai, 1991; Prabhu & Dhulkhed, 1970; Supraba et al., 2016).
 Coastal upwelling is linked to productivity but at high levels brings low oxygen water to the surface which can cause fish to move offshore where they are inaccessible to the fishery.
 Large-scale ocean climate modes (ENSO and IOD) have cascading effects on SST, precipitation, and upwelling.
 Correlations have been found between ENSO and IOD indices and oil sardine landings (Rohit et al., 2018; Supraba et al., 2016), as well as coastal anoxic events (Vallivattathillam et al., 2017) and chlorophyll blooms (Currie et al., 2013) in the southeastern Indian Ocean.
 For other sardine species, a multiyear average SST has been found to explain variability in recruitment and survival of larval and juvenile sardines, which affect subsequent overall abundance (Checkley et al., 2017; Takasuka, Oozeki, & Aoki, 2007).

-In this study, we examined the utility of environmental covariate data obtained by remote sensing in explaining year-to-year variability in Indian oil sardine landings using a lengthy quarterly time series derived from stratified surveys of fishery landing sites, along the southwest Indian coast and first implemented in the 1950s (Srinath, Kuriakose, & Mini, 2005).
+In this study, we examined the utility of oceanic environmental covariate data obtained by remote sensing in explaining year-to-year variability in Indian oil sardine landings using a lengthy quarterly time series derived from stratified surveys of fishery landing sites, along the southwest Indian coast and first implemented in the 1950s (Srinath, Kuriakose, & Mini, 2005).
 The goal was to identify environmental covariates that explain catch variability and improve the accuracy of short-term catch forecasts.
 Landings are products of biomass, catchability, and effort.
 A traditional autocorrelated catch [autoregressive integrated moving average (ARIMA)] model can capture smooth changes in landings, such as those occurring due to changes in fleet size or multiyear biomass, but not the large environmental component of year-to-year variability.
 The environment affects food resources which affects recruitment through spawning and survival, and thus the biomass available to the fishery.
 In addition, catchability is strongly affected by the environment, via effects on the inshore versus offshore distribution of the fish.
 The covariates examined in this study are linked to aspects of oil sardine life history that are expected to affect catch via catchability or biomass (Table 1).
-We used remote sensing data due to their broad spatial extent and daily and monthly resolutions, which make them practical for operational forecasting.
-A better understanding of whether and how remote sensing data explain variation in seasonal catches will support future efforts to use satellite data to improve catch forecasts.
+We used remote sensing data due to their broad spatial extent and monthly resolutions, which make them practical for operational forecasting using oceanic environmental variables.
+In addition to the oceanic environmental variables, we use one non-remote sensing variable: precipitation over land based on land-gauges.
+River discharge due to heavy precipitation over land has strong impacts on the nearshore ocean environment during the monsoon season (Chauhan et al., 2011).

 1.1 Catch versus biomass modeling